plastic manufacturing

 Extrusion Molding

-Extrusion molding is also used to make hollow parts but uses pump pressure to move the liquid plastic into place.
+Extrusion molding is also used to make hollow parts, but it uses pump pressure to move the liquid plastic into place.
 The resin is liquified and pushed into a mold using a liquid pump.
-When cooled, it is removed from the mold and forms a solid, ‘tube-like’ shape.
+When cooled, it is removed from the mold and forms a solid, tube-like shape.

 Compression Molding